GT20 Canada: How did the international players fare in Toronto Nationals vs Montreal Tigers, Match 17?

 Carlos Brathwaite (MT)

-Carlos did not have a go with the bat but managed to bowl one over which went for plenty.
-He conceded 14 runs off a single over while going wicketless.
+Brathwaite did not have a go with the bat but managed to bowl one over which went for plenty.
+He conceded 14 runs in one over while going wicketless.

 Darren Bravo (TN)

-Darren Bravo failed to get Toronto off to a flyer and played a very sedated innings of 15 (15) before getting retired out.
+Darren Bravo failed to get Toronto off to a flyer and played a very sedated innings of 15 (15) before getting retired out on the last ball of the 4th over.

 JJ Smit (TN)

 Smit too faced a similar fate as his lackluster innings of 16 (9) proved detrimental for Toronto Nationals as they fell way short of their required target.
-He was forced to retire during the fifth over.
+He was forced to retire out during the 2nd ball of the 5th over.

 Sikandar Raza (TN)